TheAisBack/CarND-PID-Control-Project/README.md

 ## Process that led to the final parameters in the PID Controller

-Please provide a clear description of the process that led to the choice of the final parameters used in your PID controller.
+_Please provide a clear description of the process that led to the choice of the final parameters used in your PID controller._

+I picked the parameters

 Kp = 0.1
 Ki = 0.01
-Kd = 3.0
+Kd = 3.5

 ---